StuartDevil/Comfyui-NukeX/README.md

          Note:-Uninstall all the previous Python files and directories. [during the installation check all boxes] othe wise it won't work..

-2. Head over to { https://git-scm.com/ } and download git for Windows and Install it..
+2. Head over to { https://git-scm.com/ } and download git for Windows and Install it...

 3. Install ComfyUi into your system